-Advisories: IntrDgn 102, or 106, or 108A, or 108B | Lecture 2 hours, lab 3 hours Comparable to IntrDgn 111 (Credit for one course only)
+Advisories: IntrDgn 102, or 106, or 108A, or 108B | Lecture 2 hours, lab 3 hours

 This course presents the professional tools needed to develop a professional portfolio of your interior design work as it progresses.
 Projects will be created and fine-tuned to include in a portfolio to secure a job in the profession.